THE AFFILIATE MARKETING PRIMER

 INSERTING AFFILIATE LINKS:

-You can normally put in whatever you want as the link that's visible to the site visitor and use the special affiliate-coded URL link in the HTML coding.
+You can normally put in whatever you want as the link that's visible to the site visitor (like this) and use the special affiliate-coded URL link in the HTML coding.
 But...

 If you are also (or instead) using a banner image, you must link that to the same specially-coded URL (again, you might have to accept the affiliate company's version only).
 (The image actually links from a specified point on your webpage to the image file itself, which must be in the same directory on your computer as the page it is to show up in...
 Likewise, it must be in the same directory on your webhost's server.)
 After setting up the links, you would then reload your pages to your webhost's server, uploading any image files separately as well (in binary format, if there's a choice).